Where I started:

 A higher calling to heal:

-From time to time, I’d travel to the Hawaiian Islands, where I attended a school that taught bodywork methods, awareness & meditation practices.
-With these healing skills, I was able to share professional bodywork and awareness practices to the community for over a decade.
+In my twenties, I lived a less traditional lifestyle and prioritized travel over the accumulation of material things.
+I spent significant time on the Hawaiian Islands, which is where I attended a school that taught somatic bodywork methods, awareness & meditation practices.
+With these skills, I was able to return back to Northern California to share somatic healing and awareness practices to the community for over a decade.
 While on an educational trip to Asia, the Fukushima power plant exploded, creating a palpable sense of fear, wonder and contemplation of mortality worldwide.
 In the aftermath, I found myself in a deep existential exploration of my own purpose.
 I woke up the middle of the night, every night for weeks, pensive around what my next step towards greater contribution would be.
 Finally, one fateful morning around 4 a.m., my purpose became clear.
 I wanted to become a Psychotherapist.
 I knew instinctively that this would lead to my own personal healing as well as to the path to serve others.
 With this in mind, I returned to the classroom and received an MA in Counseling Psychology from Humboldt State University in 2014.

-For the past few years, I have been nestled into Humboldt, working as an associate therapist in clinical setting at the Humboldt Family Service Center, a local Non- Profit in Eureka, Ca. I have gained invaluable experience working with clients with a range of symptoms, including adjustment disorders, anxiety, depression, personality disorders, relational issues, substance use and trauma/PTSD.
+From 2015-2018 the past few years, I worked as an associate therapist in clinical setting at the Humboldt Family Service Center, a local Non- Profit in Eureka, Ca. There I gained invaluable experience working with adults & couples with a range of symptoms, including adjustment disorders, anxiety, depression, personality disorders, relational issues, substance use and trauma/PTSD.

-I offer an integrated approach to psychotherapy that explores the impact of one’s past experiences on their present thoughts, feelings & behaviors.
+I work in Private Practice with adults and couples, offering an integrated approach to psychotherapy that explores the impact of one’s past experiences on their present thoughts, feelings & behaviors.
 With heightened awareness, we can work collaboratively to shift maladaptive patterns and work towards greater personal, relational & professional satisfaction.

-It is my honor and pleasure to offer Psychotherapy Services to the community from my private practice office in Arcata, California, conveniently located on the Arcata Plaza.
+It is my honor and pleasure to offer Psychotherapy Services to the community of Arcata, California, conveniently located in Sunny Brae Professional Center as well as other areas of California via tele-health services.